 The law is constantly changing, and the start today may not be the standard in three months.
-Changes in the law can directly affect your bottom line if it means that your company is not meeting the new standards.
+Changes in the law can directly affect your bottom line if your company is not meeting the new standards.
 Keep up to date on upcoming changes in laws and regulations and adapt early rather than late.

-While you should never make long term business decisions based on trends, they should still be watched closely.
-Innovation can change how your customers find you, how they shop with you, Always strive to give your customer shopping choices and meet them where they already are
+While you should never make long-term business decisions based on trends, they should still be watched closely.
+Innovation can change how your customers find you, how they shop with you; always strive to give your customer shopping choices and meet them where they already are

 Step 3: Find Your Competitors’ Strength Then Be Better

 Think about why your customers are going to a competitor.
 Look at the reviews on their website, study what people say about them in person and online.
 Then take note of what you hear.
 Look at the products they offer and not the quality.
-It is very high—also, marketing and branding matters.
+It is very high—also, marketing and branding matter.
 If your competitors have a fantastic marketing strategy or a unique payment model, you know that this is what you need to bring to your customers.

 Sometimes companies have a competitive advantage that you can necessarily overcome.
 These are the unique aspects that a company may have that you won’t have access to.
 Examples of competitive advantage are patents and proprietary technology that they will own exclusively for an extended period.
-They can also be things like cultural ties or long term contracts that may keep them ahead of you.
-While you may not be able to conquer these advantages head-on, you can carve out your unique space too
+They can also be things like cultural ties or long-term contracts that may keep them ahead of you.
+While you may not be able to conquer these advantages head-on, you can carve out your unique space too.

 Hone in on your competitor’s sales funnel and marketing strategy.
 Why is there marketing reaching customers?
 What about it makes it so responsive.
 Think about all of these from your customer’s point of view.
-Think about what you would enjoy about how your competitors do things but also what could make you even happier.
+Think about what you would enjoy about how your competitors do things and what could make you even happier.
 This is how you win those customers.

 Step 4: Take Action